carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

+> ## Exercise 1:
+> If we run an Streptococcus agalactiae annotated sequence using antiSMASH, what results are we expected to get?
+>  a.
+The substance that cluster produces
+>  b.
+A prediction of the metabolite that cluster can produce
+>  c.
+A prediction of the genes cluster that produces a metabolite
+> > ## Solution
+> > c.
+A prediction of the genes cluster that produces a metabolite

+> {: .solution}
+{: .challenge}

 ## Webpage
 antiSMASH can be also used through this [web:](https://antismash.secondarymetabolites.org/#!/start)
 You will be asked to give your email.
 Then, the results will be sent to you and you will be allowed to donwload a folder with the annotations.